-Business Bites: Pier 1 closing in Great Falls; work at Joe’s Place
+Business Bites: Pier 1 closing in Great Falls; work at Joe’s Place; Hi-Line Climbing expansion plans; Fast Signs opens; Purple Gold expanding

 Pier 1